 Now that you know your representatives have sold to 10 total sales territories, you want to know how many of those are located within the United States.
 This will require a condition in the where clause and the query example would look something like:

-To see the difference because using DISTINCT COUNT vs. DISTINCT in a SELECT statement, click here.
+Next, check out DISTINCT COUNT vs. DISTINCT in a SELECT statement.